Nirayuki/gerador-de-imagens/README.md

 # 🐛 Issues

-Feel free to **file a new issue** with a respective title and description on the [NexBoard](https://github.com/Nirayuki/gerador-de-imagens/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the [Imagens Nira](https://github.com/Nirayuki/gerador-de-imagens/issues) repository.
 If you already found a solution to your problem, **i would love to review your pull request**!

 # 🎉 Contributing